Billion Oyster Project

-Billion Oyster Project is a New York City-based nonprofit organization with the goal of engaging one million people in the effort to restore one billion oysters to New York Harbor by 2035.
+The Billion Oyster Project is a New York City-based nonprofit organization with the goal of engaging one million people in the effort to restore one billion oysters to New York Harbor by 2035.
 Because oysters are filter feeders, they serve as a natural water filter, with a number of beneficial effects for the ecosystem.
 The reefs they form increase habitat and subsequent marine biodiversity levels, and help protect the city's shorelines from storm surges.

-Billion Oyster Project believes that engaging community members — especially young people — in reef restoration will lead them to become more environmentally aware in the future.
+The Billion Oyster Project believes that engaging community members—especially young people—in reef restoration will lead them to become more environmentally aware in the future.
 The project aims to engage hundreds of thousands of students, teachers, and community scientists in marine restoration-based STEM educational programming.
-It involves 60+ restaurants in an oyster shell recycling program, which provides the project with shells for building new reefs.
+It involves 80 restaurants in an oyster shell recycling program, which provides the project with shells for building new reefs.

-The project grew out of the activities of students at the New York Harbor School, currently located on Governors Island, who started growing and restoring oysters in New York Harbor in 2008.
-The school continues to be the project’s main educational partnership - involving students through internships and waterfront experience in seven Career and Technical Education (CTE) programs.
-Along with Harbor School, Billion Oyster Project is stationed on Governors Island and the scope of their work is confined to the five boroughs of New York City.
+The project grew out of the activities of students at the New York Harbor School, as of 2025 located on Governors Island, who started growing and restoring oysters in New York Harbor in 2008.
+The school continues to be the project’s main educational partnership, involving students through internships and waterfront experience in seven Career and Technical Education (CTE) programs.
+Along with Harbor School, the Billion Oyster Project is stationed on Governors Island and the scope of their work is confined to the five boroughs of New York City.

 History

-Oyster reefs in New York City are thought to have covered more than 220000 acres of the Hudson River estuary and filtered water, provided habitat for other marine species and attenuated wave energy but are now functionally extinct in the Harbor due to overharvesting, dredging and pollution.
+Oyster reefs in New York City are thought to have covered more than 220000 acres of the Hudson River estuary and filtered water, provided habitat for other marine species, and attenuated wave energy, but are now functionally extinct in the Harbor due to overharvesting, dredging, and pollution.

 The initiative was the brainchild of Murray Fisher and Pete Malinowski, and grew out of the Urban Assembly New York Harbor School in 2014.
 A $5 million National Science Foundation grant allowed the program to spread to thousands of public middle school students starting in 2015.

 Achievements

 Sign at the Soundview ferry terminal, Bronx, New York, United States.
 Location is the Bronx side of the East River, approximately 1 mile west of the Whitestone Bridge (visible in background).

-As of December 2022, more than 100 million oysters had been restored to New York Harbor, with 16 acre of reef area restored.
-More than 11,000 high school and middle school students have taken part in the project.
+As of December 2025, more than 150 million oysters had been restored to New York Harbor, with 17 acre of reef area restored.
+More than 11,000 high-school and middle-school students have taken part in the project.
 Approximately 2,000,000 lbs of oyster shell have been recycled.
-In 2020, expansion into mobile spawning tanks at Red Hook, Brooklyn allowed for significant increases in capacity.
+In 2020, expansion into mobile spawning tanks at Red Hook, Brooklyn, allowed for significant increases in capacity.